Honiara, Solomon Islands: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G and I. Be sure to get the correct type.
-The majority of adapters for sale now are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types G and I. Be sure to choose the correct type.
+The vast majority of adapters available online are simply plug changers and require your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
 This one should be appropriate for most locations.

-If you vacation in Honiara during December, you are likely to find that it is constantly hot and somewhat stormy.
+If you visit Honiara during October, you will probably see that it is extremely hot and somewhat stormy.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: